- This event has passed.

 Traditions of Pchum Ben Festival in Cambodia

 The first 12 days of Pchum Ben festivities are called kan ben, with the last three days of the festival deemed the most significant.
-They are taken as a public holiday, which falls on 16 to 18 September in 2020.
+They are taken as a public holiday, which this year falls on 13 to 15 October in 2023.

 The final three days of the festival see the country grind to a halt as Cambodians return to their homeland to mark this special occasion with relatives.
 And Cambodians love to party, so while cities may resemble ghost towns, the provinces tend to come to life with the sound of music ringing heavy in the air, traditional games played and lots of beer imbibed.